thelindr/pizzabot/README.md

 You can now skip your discount function from before since your class is doing this for us.

 Re-implement your summary function to use the price attribute and to take into account if the pizza have a discount or not.

+Update the rest of your bot to work the way it's suppose to.

 ### 5. Hand in assignment
 The `starter-code` contains an empty javascript file that you will copy your code from codepen into.